 Make a reading bench that does double duty as storage space.
 Add pillows and a bench cushion to the top for a comfy reading space, and store books in bins underneath for easy access and organization.
 Bonus: Hang clipboards on the wall for an art display that can be quickly updated.

 Use old school lockers as storage units in your kid's bedroom.
 This makeshift dresser is great for shared bedrooms, since each child can have their own locker.
 Place a bookcase between lockers to complete the storage unit.
 Use this system for toy storage, clothes storage, or some of both!

 10 of 21

 Teach kids how to tidy up by putting storage on their level.
 Leave the cubbyholes open to store clothing and collectibles, or add baskets to store books and smaller items.

 Hard at Work

-Give kids room to spread out by installing a worktable that runs along the entire wall.
+Give kids room to spread out by installing a worktable that runs along an entire wall.
 Have a carpenter cut lumber to fit the space, and use wall brackets to hang it.
-Make the space more fun by having the carpenter add a curve, like the one shown, to the outside edge.
+Make the surface more fun by having the carpenter add a curve, like the one shown, to the outside edge.

 12 of 21